ParamITNL/fs22-AnimalHelperMod/README.md

 This mod allows you to easily fill up all levels for your animal husbandries.
 I started created this mod, because I found it a lot of effort to initialy fill up the husbandries after purchasing the animals.
 This is what the FS19 version of this mod does.
 Nothing less, nothing more.

 The FS22 version of the mod is changed to a more "permanent helper".
-The helper will tend to your animals daily at a fixed time (9 am).
+The helper will tend to your animals daily at a fixed time (9 am by default, configurable).
 The helper will feed the animals, ride and clean your horses, top up the water and provide straw if needed.

 ## Costs
 This mod uses the games economy to calculate prices for the food and straw used.
 Prices for training and cleaning the horses are (for now) fixed.